kubernetes/community/communication/mailing-list-guidelines.md

 following the below procedure:
 - Each SIG must have two discussion groups with the following settings.
   - `kubernetes-sig-<foo>` (the discussion group):
+    - Group type: Email list
+    - Group visibility: Anyone on the web
-    - Anyone can view content.
+    - View topics: Anyone on the web
+    - Post: Owners of the group, Managers of the group, All members of the group.
+Ensure that "Anyone on the web" is NOT selected here.
-    - Anyone can join.
+    - Join the group: Anyone can ask
-    - Moderate messages from non-members of the group.
-    - Only members can view the list of members.
   - `kubernetes-sig-<foo>-leads` (list for the leads, to be used with Zoom and Calendars)
-    - Only members can view group content.
-    - Anyone can apply to join.
+    - Group type: Email list
-    - Moderate messages from non-members of the group.
+    - Group visibility: All members of the group
-    - Only members can view the list of members.
+    - View topics: All members of the group
+    - Post: Owners of the group, Managers of the group, All members of the group.
+Ensure that "Anyone on the web" is NOT selected here.
+    - Join the group: Only invited users

 - Groups should be created as e-mail lists with at least three owners and must include the [Mailing list owners](#mailing-list-owners).
--  To add the owners, visit the **Group Settings** (drop-down menu on the right side), select **Direct Add Members** on the left side and add them via their email address (with a suitable welcome message).
+-  To add the owners, visit the **Group Settings** (drop-down menu on the right side), select **Members**, then **Direct Add Members** on the left side and add them via their email address (with a suitable welcome message).
+Do NOT forget to invite contributors@kubernetes.io in addition to your leads.
 - In **Members/All Members** select the [Mailing list owners] and assign them to the **owner role**.
 - Set the following permissions to **Public**: